OctoPrint/octoprint.org/blog/releases/_posts/2023-03-07-new-release-candidate-1.9.0rc1.md

 ---

 <div class="alert">
   No matter how much you test, sometimes something slips through.
 1.9.0rc2 is incoming due to the <code>octoprint_setuptools</code> refactoring breaking most plugin installs on 1.9.0rc1 after all.
-Sorry for the inconvenience, new RC asap!
+Sorry for the inconvenience, <strike>new RC asap</strike>1.9.0rc2 has been pushed to fix this!
 </div>

 Originally planned for late 2022, I'm happy to finally present you the first release candidate of the upcoming 1.9.0 release.
 Given how long this has been brewing, the [changelog](https://gist.github.com/foosel/f67a7a5b697d68f94ecbf4d49647c572) has grown quite large (Gist since 1.9.0rc1 had to be pulled).
 Let's take a look at some of the highlights, shall we?